ryy980622/Hi-PART/README.md

 ```

 ## Dataset
-We provide one processed dataset: MUTAG.
+We provide the processed datasets in the experiments.
+Take MUTAG as an example.
 * `MUTAG.txt`
   * Train file.
   * For each graph, the first line denotes the graph size and label.